BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Hard Question/Create A Binary Tree From Inorder and Postorder Traversal.md

 	- The number of nodes in the inorder on the left are for eg, N.
 		- Then the postorder of the left subtree will be the first N elements of postorder array.
 		- And the remaining elements will be the postorde of the right subtree.
+- Create a hashmap which will store the index of the elements in the inorder array.

+### Algo
+- Create a hashmap and store all the indexes of the elements in the inorder array.
+- Keep 2 pointers for the end and start of both the arrays.
+- Pick the last element in the postorder array
+	- This will be the root node.
+	- Find it's